 Scoop: Coming Up on a Rebroadcast of YOUNG SHELDON on CBS - Thursday, January 2, 2020

-"Quirky Eggheads and Texas Snow Globes" - After Dr. Sturgis (Wallace Shawn) experiences a nervous breakdown, Mary worries Sheldon is headed down a similar path.
-Also, Georgie discovers he has a knack for sales, on a rebroadcast of the third season premiere of YOUNG SHELDON, Thursday, Jan.
-2 (8:00-8:31 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 9/26/19.)
+"A Broom Closet and Satan's Monopoly Board" - Without Dr. Sturgis' university class, Sheldon must find a new way to stay academically challenged.
+Also, Mary helps Pastor Jeff avoid temptation with his girlfriend, on a rebroadcast of YOUNG SHELDON, Thursday, Jan.
+2 (8:31-9:01 PM, ET/PT) on the CBS Television Network.
+(Originally broadcast 10/3/19.)
 For YOUNG SHELDON Cooper, it isn't easy growing up in East Texas.
 Being a once-in-a-generation mind capable of advanced mathematics and Science isn't always helpful in a land where church and football are king.
 And while the vulnerable, gifted and somewhat naïve Sheldon deals with the world, his very normal family must find a way to deal with him.
 His father, George, is struggling to find his way as a HIGH SCHOOL FOOTBALL coach and as father to a boy he doesn't understand.
 Sheldon's mother, Mary, fiercely protects and nurtures her son in a town where he just doesn't fit in.
 Sheldon's older brother, Georgie, does the best he can in high school, but it's tough to be cool when you're in the same classes with your odd younger brother.
 Sheldon's twin sister, Missy, sometimes resents all the attention Sheldon gets, but also remains THE ONE person who can reliably tell Sheldon the truth.
 Finally, there's Sheldon's beloved Meemaw, his foul-mouthed, hard-drinking Texas grandmother who is very supportive of her grandson and his unique gifts.
 For 12 years on "The Big Bang Theory," audiences have come to know the iconic, eccentric and extraordinary Sheldon Cooper.
 This single-camera, half-hour comedy allows us the chance to meet him in childhood, as he embarks on his innocent, awkward and hopeful journey toward the man he will become.